munificent/hauberk/note/2024-01-05 gear interactions.md

 different direction if they stumble upon a particularly interesting piece of gear.

-It would be very cool if the set of equiped items felt a bit like a machine-building board game where they harmonize in complex ways.
+It would be very cool if the set of equipped items felt a bit like a machine-building board game where they harmonize in complex ways.

 Some ideas for equipment effects: